 - Honk only when you need to

-I hope you find just the right Vespa rental or Vespa tour in Rome.
-Whatever you choose will be delighted by your ride around the city!
+I hope you find just the best Vespa rental or Vespa tour in Rome.
+Whatever you choose will be delighted by your ride around the ancient city of Rome!